ibm-cloud-docs/watsonx-code-assistant/wca-explain.md

    `/explain <code syntax>`

 1. {{site.data.keyword.wca_short_cap}} processes the request and in the chat displays the explanation for the code that you selected.

+## Explaining Java applications
+{: #wca-explain-apps}

+[Standard plan]{: tag-purple} Application explanation is only available with the {{site.data.keyword.wcaej_short}} extension.

+Application explanation is only supported for Java applications that contain one or more classes that extend `javax.servlet.http.HttpServlet`.
+These classes need to implement any one of the following methods: `doGet`, `doPost`, or `doPut`.
+{: note}

+To request and view an explanation for an application:

+1. In your explorer view, right-click on a Java application, and then click **Explain Application**.
+1. {{site.data.keyword.wca_short_cap}} scans the application to generate an overview and a list of main services with a description of functionality for each method.
+1. Click **Save** to retain a copy, or the explanation is discarded.
+1. Click **Open explanation** and review, and then you can click **Save application explanation** to store in a local file.